 Fonts go even larger

-Google specifically notes that users can now scale font sizes up to 200% in Android 14 versus Android 13 topping out at 130% on Pixels.
+Google specifically notes that users can now scale font sizes up to 200% in Android 14 versus Android 13, which topped out at 130% on Pixels.
 Interestingly, the company says it’ll also use non-linear font scaling so that text that’s already large won’t see further size increases.
-For example, a heading might not see a size increase but smaller text below the heading could grow larger.
+For example, a heading might not see a size increase, but smaller text below the heading could grow larger.

 If you are hard of hearing, Android 14 will allow you to see notifications by using the camera flash and display to light up.
 You can toggle these settings in the Accessibility section.
 Your choice is having the camera flash, the display flash, or both at the same time.
 With the display flash, you can also choose the color of the flash, which is nice.
 However, you can’t alter the way the flashes occur (pulse, flash, wave, etc.) and can’t create per-app customizations.
 The feature is either “on” or “off.”